ArnaudHemmerle/JupyFluo/README.md

 7. Put first, for example, ```First Spectrum=0``` and ```Last Spectrum=1```.
 Click on ```Extract the scan``` at the bottom of the panel.

 8. Use the top figure to choose your subset of spectrums.
-Do not choose an empty spectrum for the first spectrum (and try to have at least the first 10 spectrums not empty).

 9. Click again on ```Set params``` to update the parameters ```First Spectrum``` and ```Last Spectrum``` with your choice.
 Click again on ```Extract the scan```.